joeyregawa/SOC-Automation-Project/SOC Automation Setup/Setup.md

 In this project we will depoy Wazuh server on Cloud Services (DigitalOcean)

 TheHive Installation Workflow:
--Create Wazuh Droplet
+ - Create Wazuh Droplet
--Update and Upgrade the System
+ - Update and Upgrade the System
--Install Wazuh
+ - Install Wazuh

 ## **2.1.
 Create a Droplet on DigitalOcean and Choose the Operating System:**